 In 2018, the George Washington University received reaffirmation of our full accreditation status by our regional accreditor, the Middle States Commission on Higher Education.
 The public health programs of the School are accredited every seven years by the Council on Education for Public Health (CEPH) and all programs successfully completed the re-accreditation review in late 2015.
-GWSPH is currently undergoing re-accreditation review by CEPH during the 23-24 academic year.
+GWSPH underwent reaccreditation review by CEPH during the 23-24 academic year.
 The Masters of Health Administration programs are also fully accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+For more information about accreditation, please visit the school's website.